coq/coq/dev/ci/README-users.md

 - You maintain a reasonable build time for your project, or you provide a "lite" target that we can use.

-- You keep points-of-contact up to date.
+- You keep points of contact up to date.

 In case you forget to comply with these last four conditions, we would reach out to you and give you a 30-day grace period during which your project